LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     \text{softmax}(z_i) = \frac{e^{z_i}}{\sum^N_r e^{z_r}}
 $$

-This is essentially a dot product of every column vector of the embedding matrix with some scaling.
+Attention is essentially a dot product of every column vector of the embedding matrix with some scaling.
 To see this more clearly, substitute the equations for $K$ and $Q$ into $K^TQ$ and ignore the bias:

 $$